mitchelllisle/data-privacy-papers/README.md

     <p><b>Summary:</b> In differentially private (DP) machine learning, the privacy guarantees of DP
 mechanisms are often reported and compared on the basis of a single
 $(\varepsilon, \delta)$-pair.
-This practice overlooks that DP guarantees can vary substantially \emph{even between mechanisms sharing a given $(\varepsilon,
+This practice overlooks that DP guarantees can vary substantially even between mechanisms sharing a given $(\varepsilon,
-\delta)$}, and potentially introduces privacy vulnerabilities which can remain undetected.
+\delta)$, and potentially introduces privacy vulnerabilities which can remain undetected.
 This motivates the need for robust, rigorous methods for comparing DP guarantees in such cases.
 Here, we introduce the $\Delta$-divergence between mechanisms which quantifies the worst-case excess privacy vulnerability of